What is Gift Aid?

 Do I have to fill in any forms?

 Yes.
-You have to fill in one form called a Gift Aid Declaration.
+You have to fill in one form called a Gift Aid Declaration (ask you local minister or call 0115 8378083).
 We provide you with this and you return it to us.
 This simply informs us that you pay income tax in the UK and you want us to claim back the tax on your donations.
 You must, of course, also tell us if you cease to pay tax.
 Otherwise we will keep on claiming.
 You can do this verbally but we prefer to have it in writing.
 We are required to keep this form along with a record of all your donations.
-For cash donations, the Gift Aid envelopes we provide function as a Gift Aid Declaration for that donation only.
-However, from 2013 you can use the envelope to tell us that you want us to claim on all donations by ticking the relevant box.

 Which donations will you claim on?